ondramastik/cardgames/README.md

 ## Project Status

-I realised it was a bad idea to implement platform like this using PHP and Nette.
+I realized it was a bad idea to implement a platform like this using PHP and Nette.
 During development, I faced several issues which could be easily solved by other technologies.
 Nette is not my favorite framework, and I don't desire to finish this project.
-Instead, I decided I will create new project and use tools better suited for this task.
+Instead, I decided I will create a new project and use tools better suited for this task.
 See [this](https://github.com/ondramastik/Bang-online) repo

 ## Requirements